 Once the client is as well versed in the documents and other information at issue as can be expected, it is sometimes a good idea to pressure-test his or her explanations and recollection by conducting what is tantamount to a mock cross-examination.
 This enables the client to become familiar with limiting answers to what he or she knows and remembers, to avoid speculation or characterisations, and to make what was known and understood at the time as opposed to now (following focused review of documents and awareness of the investigation).

 After tentatively deciding to consent to a government interview, it may be prudent to preface the actual client interview with an attorney proffer.
 These are more commonly used with some government agencies than others.
-For example, they are commonly welcomed by the Antitrust Division of the DOJ.
+For example, the Antitrust Division of the DOJ commonly welcomes them.
 Although practices differ among jurisdictions and government regulators, typically counsel would prepare a detailed outline of a proffer, vetted and approved by the client, and stick to it while presenting to the government.

 Counsel should inform the government that the proffer is hypothetical but that the information is what counsel expects the client would say.
 Counsel should then recount the information prepared in advance and typically not answer any questions the government asks with additional information not vetted with the client.
 The purpose of such a proffer is to gauge the government’s view of the client’s exposure.
 Typically, an attorney proffer is used in the context of DOJ criminal investigations where counsel believes the client is in some degree of jeopardy.
 Often the proffer will conclude with some version of: ‘If the client tells you what counsel has just summarised, would you agree that a non-prosecution agreement would be proper?’